 Good morning everyone!
-I'm so thrilled today to be able to join in with 14 of my blogging friends and Country Living Magazine for the first ever Pumpkin Palooza!
+I'm so thrilled today to be able to join in with 14 of my blogging friends and Country Living Magazine for a Pumpkin Palooza!
 It is taking place all week across our blogs and I'm honored to be able to share the day with Heather from Setting for Four and Ashley from Little Glass Jar.

 When you are done here, please take a moment to check out everyone's creative pumpkin projects, decorating ideas, and recipes throughout the week.
 The links for the week to everyone's blogs appear at the end of this post.

 In keeping with my neutral theme for fall, I wanted to make some pumpkins in different shades of green.
 I love the texture of chalk paint, but just painting them looked so plain.
 So, I took the painting process one step further and dry brushed an accent color over the top.

 I love how this simple step takes plastic pumpkins from looking like they've been painted to actually having the texture and color variations of a real pumpkin.

 Interested in trying this craft for yourself?
 Read on to learn how!

 Because colors like orange and red tend to bleed and are hard to cover with a light colored paint, I started this project by basecoating all the pumpkins with Fusion Color Blocker.
 It is a light gray colored primer that helps keep the color underneath from showing through and allows you to use less of the chalk paint on top.

 After two coats of color blocker, I painted my pumpkins with two coats of chalk paint in either a light mint color or a darker green color.
 I used my recipe for chalk paint and added it to bottles of Folk Art brand craft paint, sea glass and avocado.

 Then comes the fun part.....Dry brushing the pumpkins to give them a bit more character!